Skip to main content

 Why DNS leaks even with a VPN on

 Many people assume 'VPN on equals fully protected.'
 In reality there are several places where DNS traffic slips around the tunnel, especially with a sloppy client.
+Understanding these mechanisms is half the solution, because almost every leak falls into one of a few typical causes.

 • OS resolver — Windows can send parallel DNS queries across every network adapter at once (smart multi-homed name resolution), and some of them bypass the VPN.